 Specialty: Decorative Arts

 Antique collectors admire Louis Comfort Tiffany for his stained glass windows and lamps, but he also designed incredible art glass and jewelry.
 He was the first designer of the family business, Tiffany & Co., founded by his father, Charles Lewis Tiffany.
-Originally, Tiffany enjoyed painting, but he discovered a passion for glassmaking in 1875.
-His partners initially rejected his innovation in glassmaking, which lead him to open his own studio.
+Initially, Tiffany enjoyed painting, but he discovered a passion for glassmaking in 1875.
+Unfortunately, his partners initially rejected his innovation in glassmaking, which lead him to open his own studio.
 Throughout his career, he was inspired by other artists like Alphonse Mucha and Émile Gallé.

 Henri de Toulouse-Lautrec